-Evolution of computer system and operating system.
-Concepts of basic computer system-hardware & software architecture, programming languages.

-Objectives:

-- 1. To make student aware about operating system, its goals and various operations supported by it. - 2.
+- Prerequisite: Evolution of computer system and operating system.
+Concepts of basic computer system-hardware & software architecture, programming languages. - Objectives: - 1.
+To make student aware about operating system, its goals and various operations supported by it. - 2.
 To make student acquaint with different types of operating systems and their significance. - 3.
 To introduce to student structure of operating system. - 4.
-To introduce to student operation of system call.

-- 1. Is able to explain goals and services provided by operating system. - 2.
+To introduce to student operation of system call. - Outcomes: After completing this unit, student - - 1.
+Can explain goals and services provided by operating system. - 2.
 Can draw and explain simple batch system and multi programming system. - 3.
-Is able to explain significance of time sharing system, real time operating system and distributed operating system. - 4.
+Can explain significance of time-sharing system, real time operating system and distributed operating system. - 4.
 Can draw and explain structure of general operating system. - 5.
-Is able to explain the concept of system call.
+Can explain the concept of system call. - Unit Content: